- Departmental teaching and research assistantships

 - You must be registered for 9 credits, unless the department's Graduate Studies Committee has granted a waiver.
 Generally, a waiver is granted only once in the course of your MA or PhD program.
 For a waiver request form, visit the department’s Graduate Office.

 How many semesters?
 MA candidates in the department are eligible to receive at least 4 semesters of funding upon good academic standing through teaching and occasionally through research assistantships; PhD candidates, 8 semesters; candidates undertaking both degrees, 12 semesters.
 Department funding is not lost if you do not need it for one or more semesters.
 For example, as a PhD student, you may receive 4 semesters of funding from the department, then be funded elsewhere for 3 semesters, and then return to the department for another 4 semesters of funding.

 Mind the contract.
 Note that assistantship contracts are for either one semester or one academic year.
 These limits are inherent to the Commonwealth's annual budget process, in which funds do not carry over from one year to the next.
-Although it is the department's policy to support students who are doing well academically and in their assistantship assignments for the duration of their studies, there is no obligation beyond the limits specified in a given contract.
+Although the department's policy is to support students who are doing well academically and in their assistantship assignments for the duration of their studies, there is no obligation beyond the limits specified in a given contract.

 Learn more … about minimum pay rates, health benefits, tuition and curriculum fee waiver, vacation time, and more at the Graduate Employee Organization website.